How do I switch to a different day's puzzle?

 When you make a puzzle, it starts out invisible to other players.
 If you want everybody to be able to see it listed when they click the Open... button, you should "publish" your puzzle.
 You have to be a registered player to do this.
 If you are registered, you should see a Publish button above the puzzle letters.
 Click this and you will see some options for how widely to show your puzzle.

 If you have published your puzzle, and there still aren't any other players, maybe you should try giving your puzzles more intriguing descriptions.
-You can also recruit players directly from among your friends, by sending them a puzzle's five-character code, and inviting them to plug it in on the Your puzzles page.
+You can also recruit players directly from among your friends, by sending them a puzzle's six-character code, and inviting them to plug it in on the Your Puzzles page.

 Why do some puzzles have no comment board?

-For the time being, the Chinwag comment board is a feature only of the daily Challenge and 10 Letter puzzles (where only registered players can see the comments) and some player-made puzzles (under the Your puzzles tab).
-There is no comment board in the daily Standard puzzles.
+The Chinwag comment board is a feature of the daily puzzles (where only registered players can see the comments) and some player-made puzzles (under the Your Puzzles tab).
+There is no comment board in random puzzles (which are normally played by only one person).

 Why can't I switch the scoreboard to include rare words?